 We didn’t like everything about Singapore, of course.
-Except for certain things like transport and hawker centre food, it’s expensive—we averaged £65 (US$109) a day for us both without having to pay for accommodation as we stayed with Simon’s brother.
-The weather can be a challenge for exploring—it’s constantly hot and humid, and was cloudy or rainy almost every day we were there.
+Except for certain things like transport and hawker centre food, it’s expensive and the weather can be a challenge for exploring.
+It’s constantly hot and humid and often cloudy or rainy (there’s no seasonal variation throughout the year).

-Despite this we loved getting to know Singapore, which isn’t quite like any other city.
-The most difficult thing was moving on—it was only when we left that we realised just how well the city is run, and we’d grown used to everything working as it should.
+Despite this, we love Singapore, which isn’t quite like any other city.
+The most difficult thing is moving on—it was only when we left that we realised just how well the city is run, and we’d grown used to everything working as it should.
 Everywhere else feels broken in comparison.

 If you enjoyed this post, pin it!

 This post was originally published in 2014 after our first visit to Singapore and was updated in 2019 after many subsequent visits.